lemaoliu/lemaoliu.github.io/lat.md

 ## Opening Positions

 We have some intern positions available at NLP center, Tencent AI Lab.
-If you have any interests, welcome to drop us an email through email@tencent.com where email belongs to {x \| redmondliu, donkeyhuang, alanili}.
+If you have any interests, welcome to drop us an email through EMAIL@tencent.com where EMAIL belongs to {x \| redmondliu, donkeyhuang, alanili}.

 ## Alumni
 - Jierui Li (undergraduate student at UESTC, 11/2019 - 06/2020)